 Heating is the traditional method for thickening teriyaki sauce.
 This method can apply to both homemade and store-bought teriyaki sauces.
 As it contains sugar in the mixture, the longer you leave your sauce on the heat, the thicker it will be.

 Similar to any caramelized sauce, your teriyaki will get thicker as it cools down, so don’t cook your sauce for too long, or you’ll get a teriyaki candy.
-If your sauce is too thick, mix 1 teaspoon into it, and repeat until you get the consistency you’re after.
+If your sauce is too thick, mix 1 teaspoon of water into it, and repeat until you get the consistency you’re after.

 However, it will take your time to do this method since the mixture should only be simmer, not boiled, to avoid burning the sugar.
 So if you want immediate enjoyment for your dishes, consider the following methods.